 The All of Us Research Program Advisory Panel develops options, gives feedback, and evaluates program activities.
-Members of the Panel are selected by the All of Us Research Program Director for their expertise in areas relevant to the goals of the All of Us Research Program mission.
+The All of Us Research Program Director selects Panel members for their expertise in areas relevant to the goals of the All of Us Research Program mission.
 Official recommendations of the Panel will be reported to the NIH Council of Councils for further consideration.
-The Council of Councils will use the Panel's findings and recommendations to provide final recommendations to the All of Us Director and the NIH Director.
+The Council of Councils will use the Panel’s findings and recommendations to provide final recommendations to the All of Us Director and the NIH Director.

 Specifically, the members of the Panel will consider: